Building capacity for the surveillance of work-related injuries and Illnesses at the state and regional level….

 SouthON Webinar Series:

-The SouthON Program holds educational webinars intended for health departments, NIOSH Education and Research Centers, NIOSH Agricultural Research Centers, NIOSH Training Grant Programs, the Occupational Safety and Health Administration NIOSH, and other interested groups to increase knowledge and stimulate collaboration about important occupational safety and health areas and interests for Southeastern States in the U.S. Please see the power point slides below from the webinars that have been presented in 2011 and 2012.
+The SouthON Program holds educational webinars intended for health departments, NIOSH Education and Research Centers, NIOSH Agricultural Research Centers, NIOSH Training Grant Programs, the Occupational Safety and Health Administration NIOSH, and other interested groups to increase knowledge and stimulate collaboration about important occupational safety and health areas and interests for Southeastern States in the U.S. Please see the power point slides below from past webinars.